IRT-Open-Source/scf/README-SCF-SERVICE.md

 - EBU-TT-D-Basic-DE
 - SRT
 - SRTXML (an SCF internal intermediate format)
-- TTML (based on a provided TTML template)
+- TTML (as target format: based on a provided TTML template)

 ## Configuration